hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 In the ``zen4_h200`` partition, Slurm jobs are allocated a fixed ratio of ``24`` CPU cores per GPU (1/8 of the CPU cores on a node).
 Job requests that do not follow this ratio will be rejected.
+The allocated CPU memory will scale at the same ratio.

 We recommend the following ``#SBATCH`` directives to request GPU resources.
 The example below requests 2 GPUs on a single node, with 1 task allocated per